Wanting to draw closer to God?

 A Scriptural Model

-Spiritual guidance is for anyone, of any denomination, who wants it.
+Spiritual direction or companionship is for anyone, of any denomination, who wants it.
 There is no one lay or ordained, whose life would not be enriched by it.
 Perhaps this is for you?

 A spiritual guide can be found through one of the area co-ordinators (see below).
-He or she will offer to talk with you about spiritual direction in more detail.
+He or she will offer to talk with you about this ministry in more detail.
 They are happy to explain anything you are uncertain about.
-They will help you to find the right guide for you and will give you contact details.
+They will help you to find the right person for you and will give you contact details.

-Spiritual guidance is usually free of charge.
+Spiritual direction or companionship is usually free of charge.
 Some guides to ask for a donation but they will make this clear at the outset.

 Some questions to reflect on before making contact with a coordinator.

-- You may find it helpful to reflect on your answers to the following questions in thinking about the sort of person you would like for a spiritual guide:
+You may find it helpful to reflect on your answers to the following questions in thinking about the sort of person you would like for a spiritual director or companion:

-- Would you like your spiritual guide to be a man or a woman or perhaps you do not mind either?
+- Would you prefer to talk with a man or a woman or perhaps you do not mind either?

-- Would you like your spiritual guide to be lay or ordained or a religious brother or sister or perhaps this is not an issue for you?
+- Would you like your spiritual director or companion to be lay or ordained or a religious brother or sister or perhaps this is not an issue for you?

 - Would you like someone the same sort of age as you?
 Or someone older?
 Or younger?